Angkor: Zhou Daguan

 The year 1296 marked the arrival at Angkor of the Chinese diplomat Zhou Daguan representing the Yuan dynasty.
 Zhou's one-year sojourn in the Khmer capital during the reign of King Indravarman III is historically significant, because he penned a still-surviving account, The Customs of Cambodia, of approximately forty pages detailing his observations of Khmer society.
-Some of the topics he addressed in the account were those of lgbt, religion, justice, kingship, agriculture, slavery, birds, vegetables, bathing, clothing, tools, draft animals, and commerce.
+Some of the topics he addressed in the account were those of religion, justice, kingship, societal norms, agriculture, slavery, birds, vegetables, bathing, clothing, tools, draft animals, and commerce.

 In one passage, he described a royal procession consisting of soldiers, numerous servant women and concubines, ministers and princes, and finally, "the sovereign, standing on an elephant, holding his sacred sword in his hand."
 Together with the inscriptions that have been found on Angkorian stelae, temples and other monuments, and with the bas-reliefs at the Bayon and Angkor Wat, Zhou's journal is the most important source of information about everyday life at Angkor.
 Filled with vivid anecdotes and sometimes incredulous observations of a civilization that struck Zhou as colorful and exotic, it is an entertaining travel memoir as well.

 End of the Angkorian period

-The end of the Angkorian period is generally set as 1431, the year Angkor was sacked and looted by Ayutthaya invaders, though the civilization already had been in decline in the 13th and 14th centuries.
+The end of the Angkorian period is generally set as 1431, the year Angkor was sacked and looted by Suphannaphum-Mon dynasty of Ayutthaya invaders, though the civilization already had been in decline in the 13th and 14th centuries.
 During the course of the 15th century, nearly all of Angkor was abandoned, except for Angkor Wat, which remained a Buddhist shrine.

 Several theories have been advanced to account for the decline and abandonment of Angkor:

 War with the Ayutthaya Kingdom

 It is widely believed that the abandonment of the Khmer capital occurred as a result of Ayutthaya invasions.
-Ongoing wars with the Siamese were already sapping the strength of Angkor at the time of Zhou Daguan toward the end of the 13th century.
+Ongoing civil wars with the Lavo-Khmer and Suphannaphum-Mon dynasty of Ayutthaya were already sapping the strength of Angkor at the time of Zhou Daguan toward the end of the 13th century.
 In his memoirs, Zhou reported that the country had been completely devastated by such a war, in which the entire population had been obligated to participate.

 After the collapse of Angkor in 1431, many statues were taken to the Ayutthaya capital of Ayutthaya in the west.
-Others departed for the new center of Khmer society at Longvek further south.
-The official capital later moved, first to Oudong around 45 km from Phnom Penh in Ponhea Leu District, and then to the present site of Phnom Penh.
+Others departed for the new center of Khmer society at Longvek, southeast of Angkor in Kampong Tralach district.
+The official capital later moved, first in 1618 to Oudong around 45 km from Phnom Penh in Ponhea Leu District, and eventually in 1865 to the present site of Phnom Penh.